Stop listening to the liars.

 It’s not that bad.

-Is this really all that different from my first point?
-Convincing yourself that it’s not worth addressing unless you have a severe problem.
+Convincing yourself that it’s not worth addressing unless you have a severe problem is a really effective lie they tell.

 Perhaps the greatest tool or skill they possess is that of being forgettable.
 If we can somehow remember their lies and the slippery nature of their attacks, we would finally be free of them.
 To engage with them at all is to open ourselves to attack — no, it is to invite attack.
 The only way we are able to truly win these wars is to deny them wholeheartedly.

 But wait!
 I’m not so weak as to never be able to be in control!
 I don’t need to completely deny myself of their advantages and relaxation they bring.
-I can dabble while staying in control - I’m not weak like those other people.
-LIES.
+I can dabble while staying in control.
+I’m not weak like those other people.
+While that may very well be true… you have just opened the door to: LIES.

 What’s the real risk though?
 Is it that big of a deal?